Midnordic/music-master/content/docs/effects/index.en.md

 {{< figure src="mixer.jpg" caption="Fig. 1 – Sound Effect Mixer." class="docs-img" >}}

-## How Does the Sound Effect Mixer Work?
+## How does the Effect Mixer work?

 To use the mixer, add it to the editor, choose your desired effects, set their parameters, and then connect the mixer to selected tracks.